Igalia/phpreport/docs/user/overview.rst

   work per working day between two dates.
 PhpReport considers there are five working days per week, from Monday to Friday, excepting public holidays.

+* Extra hour compensations entity represents a moment in time where the calculation of extra hours for a particular user is reset to a new figure, ignoring all the previous history.

 .. figure:: i/working-day-classes.png
    :scale: 50